 Patrice serves on the Board of Directors for the Network of Victim Recovery of DC.
 Prior to founding DC Justice Lab, Patrice served on the Board of Directors for several leading justice-focused nonprofits, including NAACP DC, DC Lawyers for Youth, DC Association of Criminal Defense Lawyers, and the New York Urban League of Young Professionals.
 She was named a “Rising Star” by Super Lawyers Magazine, the Greater Washington Area Chapter of the National Bar Association, the National Law Journal and Legal Times.
 Patrice earned a B.A. in Philosophy from the University of Wisconsin-Madison and her J.D. from the George Washington University Law School.

-She is an attorney, professor, and criminal justice reform advocate based in Washington, D.C.
-Her career is devoted to fundamentally changing the way people think about who we punish, why we punish, and how we punish.
-A lifelong organizer, Patrice believes the brilliant ideas we are looking for are in the brilliant people we overlook.
-She envisions, writes, and fights for sweeping changes to American criminal laws and policies.
+Patrice’s career is devoted to fundamentally changing the way people think about who we punish, why we punish, and how we punish.
+A lifelong organizer, she believes the brilliant ideas we are looking for are in the brilliant people we overlook.